 - Gamification, and so on.

-Migration of legacy eLearning courses is to create mobile friendly eLearning courses for global audiences.
-However, you can update the course content to meet new learning requirements and improve visual appeal of the course.
+The migration of legacy eLearning courses is to create mobile-friendly eLearning courses for global audiences.
+However, you can update the course content to meet new learning requirements and improve the visual appeal of the course.

 Our Services: eLearning Service Provider, Flash to HTML5 Conversion, eLearning Content Development